CSMTS – Critical System Monitoring & Tracking System

 HMI & Software

-- Panasonic FZ-G1 Toughpad c/w pre-installed Fathom Systems control, monitoring, logging and communications software operating on a Windows 8 platform
+- Toughpad c/w pre-installed Fathom Systems control, monitoring and logging software

 - SPHL identification & details of occupants (crew and divers)